Welcome to the first session!

 In the next session, we will explore the different olfactory families and the diversity of ingredients used in perfumery.

 To prepare yourself for the session, we have an easy task for you!
-We invite you to think about which are your three favourite ingredients in perfumery.
+We invite you to think about your three favourite ingredients in perfumery.

 Watch now a preview of Session 2: